 Changing PHP options

-Many PHP configurable options can be set by placing a
+Many PHP configurable options can be set by setting their values in a

-.user.ini file in the directory where you want things changed.
+.user.ini file located in the directory where you want things changed.
+From

 Choosing a version of PHP